DataStax-Academy/zdm-scenario-katapod/step1.md

 In this spirit, you will simply check the Origin database and make sure that the sample client application, which accesses it, is properly running.
-First have a look at the contents of the table in Origin with this CQL query:
+First have a look at the contents of the table in Origin with this CQL query (sample rows have been inserted already):

 ```bash
 ### host